 The following require review and consultation by an LMC:

-Surgical services with the exception of eye surgeries.
+Surgical services, with the exception of eye surgeries, and

-Procedures requiring local and general anesthesia
+Procedures requiring local and general anesthesia.

-Services, procedures, and programs with special requirements
+Some services, procedures, and programs with special requirements require LMC review and consultations.
+Refer to C-703 and the particular service to determine the approvals, consultations, and documentation required.

 Eye surgeries with complex procedures may need more consultation, staff may contact State office program specialist for blind services.